Post 16 Options: A-Levels

 Either way, here is CareerWave’s best advice about how to get your A-level decisions right;

 In a nutshell, what are A Levels?

-• lead to University or employment including Apprenticeship/Higher and Degree Apprenticeship.
+- can lead to University or employment including Apprenticeships (at Advanced, Higher or Degree level).

 How to get A-level decisions right

-• it helps if you are good at the subject, or it suits your strengths (in the case of a new subject).
+- work out if you are good at the subject, or you think it suits your strengths.

-- be aware of workload and the demands of each subject and in combination with others.
+- be aware of workload and the demands of each subject before making your subject choices.

-• there are many misconceptions about what is essential for degrees and careers.
+- understand that there are many misconceptions about what A-levels are essential for degrees and jobs.
 Always check out the specific entry requirements for each University and each job opportunity (including Higher and Degree Apprenticeships).

 - understand that some Universities (usually the more traditional ones) might prefer to see one or two ‘core’ subjects at A-level (English, maths, science, humanities, languages)…

 - …therefore think carefully about what subjects might best prepare you for the University you are applying to and the course you want to study.